digital-work-lab/open-source-project/03-python_1.md

 ---

-# Step 1: Set up an entrypoint
+# Python packages: Setting up entrypoints

 We implement a simple version of CoLRev that should be available through a separate command: